Oct 2, 2015

 • Butter – Yes, it’s finished with a lot of butter.
 While you can cut it in half if desired (one of the benefits of making your own food vs. eating in a restaurant is the ability to make your own changes), the butter works to emulsify the creamy sauce providing the luxurious texture and rich flavor.

-Steps to make creamy lobster pasta
+How to make creamy lobster pasta (step-by-step)

-sautéed mirepoix carrots celery and onion in pot
+sautéed mirepoix carrots celery and onion in pot.

 Step 1: Sauté vegetables.